-In this new upgrade to Breakdown Services, a Casting Director releases a breakdown and agents submit photos and resumes electronically, just as they have done for years.
-The CD looks at those submissions and chooses who to "audition".
+In this upgrade to Breakdown Services, a Casting Director releases a breakdown and agents submit photos and resumes electronically, just as they do for in-person auditions.
+The CD looks at those submissions and chooses who to “audition”.
 Those selected few will get sent (via their agent) an electronic request for video submission, along with sides and possibly, a short video of the CD giving specific direction.

 Resources for How to Tape Auditions